-After estimating the values of the fixed cost in terms for a typical casino, K, is approximately US\$ 572,000 per year.4 and 85 slot machines is approximately US\$ 520,000.
+4 It is estimated that the investment costs for the equipment in a typical casino with 4 roulette tables, 5 gaming tables and 85 slot machines is approximately US\$ 520,000.
 Casino decorations, kitchen, equipment and vehicles bring the total investment costs (excluding the buildings) for such a casino to US\$ 832,000.
 If an annual real user cost of capital of 15 percent of the value of these assets is assumed, the annual cost of these assets would be US\$ 124,800.
 The rental cost of the building is estimated to be approximately US\$ 52,000 per year.
-The annual cost of the utilities
+The annual cost of the utilities amounts to approximately US\$ 31,200 per year, and the fixed labor cost associated with the operation of such a casino is approximately US\$ 364,000 per year.